PaddlePaddle/docs/doc/paddle/guides/tensor_introduction_en.md

 >
 > Please be careful to modify a Tensor through index or slice.
 It will **inplace** modify the value of Tensor, and the original value will not be saved.
 If the modified Tensor participates in the gradient calculation, only the modified value will be used, which may introduce risks to the gradient calculation.
 Paddle will detect and report errors in risky operations later.

 Similar to accessing a Tensor, modifying a Tensor by indexing or slicing can be on a single or multiple axes.
-In addition, it supports assigning multiple types of data to A Tensor.
+In addition, it supports assigning multiple types of data to a Tensor.
 The supported data types are `int`, `float`,  `numpy.ndarray` and `Tensor`.

 ```python
 import paddle